decentralized-identity/sidetree/docs/protocol.md

 # Format and Encoding
 * JSON is used as the data encapsulation format.
-* Base58 encoding is use whenever encoding is needed for binary data or cryptographic consistency.
+* Base64 encoding is used whenever encoding is needed for binary data or cryptographic consistency.
-* [_Multihash_](https://multiformats.io/multihash/https://multiformats.io/multihash/d) is used to represent hashes.
+* [_Multihash_](https://multiformats.io/multihash/) is used to represent hashes.

 # Sidetree Protocol Versioning & Parameters